damemay/ncw-http-client/README.md

 - URL encoding POST and GET parameters
 - Basic Auth
-- Cookies
-- Session with more robust interface
+- Session - a robust interface for calling multiple requests with cookies support